What's DAT? Three Case Studies of Measuring Software Development Productivity at Meta With Diff Authoring Time: Discussion

-For code sharing and compiler improvements, there exists as body of largely anecdotal or post-hoc empirical analyses touting their benefits: These range from cost reduction to \cite{haefliger2008code,bhattacharya2011assessing,mockus2007large}.
-However, these works are often somewhat older, seldom contain concrete efficiency gains, stem mostly from Open-Source Systems, or lack a focus on (time-based) developer productivity.
-Moreover, we are unaware of controlled experiments, making the studies in this paper possibly the first in the respective areas.
+For code sharing and compiler improvements, there exists a vast body of largely anecdotal or post-hoc empirical analyses touting their benefits: These range from cost reduction to increased developer satisfaction~\cite{haefliger2008code,bhattacharya2011assessing,mockus2007large}.
+These works corroborate our findings in spirit, but seldom contain concrete efficiency gains, stem mostly from Open-Source Systems, lack a focus on (time-based) developer productivity, or are limited in size.
+The studies in this paper address these gaps by establishing concrete productivity gains, working on industrial systems, and containing a large amount of data.